 The other time I noticed it this week was when Kate and I went to a venue called Spectrum (formerly The Lizard Lounge) for a book and CD launch on Wednesday night.
 As a smoke-free venue, Kate was forced to spend much of the night standing outside on Oxford Street.

-For a while Kate worked as a rock photographer and many of her photographs are contained in the book, Inner City Sound, described as the legendary Australian rock music book (which) is being re-published after more than 20 years.
-To coincide with this event Laughing Outlaw (in conjunction with author Clinton Walker) have compiled a magnificent double CD..
+For a while, Kate worked as a rock photographer and many of her photographs are contained in the book, Inner City Sound, described as the legendary Australian rock music book (which) is being republished after more than 20 years.
+To coincide with this event Laughing Outlaw (in conjunction with author Clinton Walker) has compiled a magnificent double CD..
 The launch was good, and the band which played, The Plug Uglies were also good, although I thought some of the comments made in the speeches about the musical content were a little self-serving.
 Yes, it was an interesting period in music, but to claim it (1976-1985) was the only period of history when the music industry failed to listen to the musical tastes of young people was both churlish and inaccurate.
-Although most of the crowd attending would hate to admit it, they were such classic baby-boomers, nostalgically remembering their adolesence.
+Although most of the crowd attending would hate to admit it, they were such classic baby boomers, nostalgically remembering their adolescence.

 The other highlight of the last week was going out for Yum Cha with Colin and his niece and nephew in law, who had travelled from Newcastle to see “The Producers”.
 Great conversation and great company.

 Otherwise, a reasonably quiet life with work taking up most of my time.